 * in-vitro data

 The multipotent active: Licochalcone A is a powerful biological substance derived from the root extract of the licorice plant Glycyrrhiza inflata, and possesses several properties the skin can benefit from: it is anti-oxidant, anti-irritant and anti-inflammatory.
 It builds an anti-oxidative depot in the deeper epidermal skin layer and offers proven protection of skin cells against sun-induced damages caused by free radicals.
-This very important ingredient is used in many Eucerin products, such as the Eucerin Suncare, the AtopiControl range and the DermoPURIFYER Day Care.
+This very important ingredient is used in many Eucerin products, such as the Eucerin Suncare, the Anti-Redness products, the AtopiControl range and the DermoPURIFYER Day Care.

-Finding a new active key ingredient which fits with the conditions determinded by the physiology of our skin like a glove, such as the biological substance Licochalcone A for Eucerin, is as rare as finding a needle in a haystack.
+Finding a new active key ingredient which fits with the conditions determined by the physiology of our skin like a glove, such as the biological substance Licochalcone A for Eucerin, is as rare as finding a needle in a haystack.

 Rainer Wolber, PhD, Head of Research & Development Eucerin

 We deliver a holistic dermo-cosmetic approach to protect your skin, keep it healthy and radiant.